jasonrberk/jasonrberk/index.md

     * Artifact exploit scanning with Veracode
   * I helped design and build our Veracode / Rally Issue Tracker integration.
 This tooling synchronizes defects based on Veracode scan results each night.
 This helps developers identify regressions faster and increases overall security posture.
   * I have created and supported multiple SpringBoot microservices and various internal libraries used by over 90 internal applications.
 I am also specifically responsible for most Spring Security components and OAuth2 solutions using Okta and PingFederate.
-  * As a member of the devops team, I develop and help maintain multiple Terraform modules and Terragrunt tooling at an organization level to enforce policies around AWS usage and security.
+  * Developed and maintained multiple Terraform modules and Terragrunt tooling at an organization level to enforce policies around AWS usage and security.

 2013 - 2014